phelluy/ltxprs/README.md

 # ltxprs
 Minimal LaTeX parser

 This is a minimal LaTeX parser.
 Its purpose is to perform very simple checks for a subset of the LaTeX syntax.
-It then extract a simple BNF grammer with all the parsed commands
+It then extracts a simple BNF grammer with all the parsed commands

 Example of use